Skip to main content

 Applicant Information

-The Industrial Electrical Engineer is required to design, plan, assess risk, troubleshoot, program and commission a wide range of industrial electrical systems safely and in line with all relevant Irish and EU standards.
-The Industrial Electrical Engineer is required to compile system documentation, present proposals & analysis within the company, work with colleagues to achieve project success on-time and within the resources available, demonstrate systems operation, carry out statistical analysis & investigation, maintain, repair and regularly assess the needs for the upgrading of industrial electrical systems.
+Industrial Electrical Engineers design, plan, assess risk, troubleshoot, program and commission a wide range of industrial electrical systems safely and in line with all relevant Irish and EU standards.
+They also compile system documentation, present proposals, carry out statistical analysis, maintain and repair equipment, and regularly assess the need for upgrading industrial electrical systems.

 Employer Information